The Daubert Analysis

 B. The judge decides whether the experts are reliable; the jury decides whether the experts are correct.

-In sum, “[t]he inquiry [envisioned by Rule 702] is a flexible one, and its focus must be solely on the principles and methodology, not on the conclusions that they generate.”
+To summarize, “[t]he inquiry [envisioned by Rule 702] is a flexible one, and its focus must be solely on the principles and methodology, not on the conclusions that they generate.”
 Daubert, 509 U.S. at 580. “[The] judge decides whether the experts are reliable; the jury decides whether the experts are correct.”
 Diaz, 893 F.Supp. at 373 (quoting Paoli, 35 F.3d at 744).
 Thus, the trial judge must be cautious not to confuse credibility questions for admissibility questions.
 See Kannankeril, 128 F.3d at 809.
+So, in short, the judge is in charge of the Daubert analysis and examination.

 A) New Jersey Rule of Evidence 702: